1 March 2018

 We thank the Iranian Association for contributing to this project.
 The participants discovered a completely new aspect of the history of their country and were able to relate it to the context of living in the UK.

 An educational visit to the Imperial War Museum

-On Friday 6th October 2017, a group of 10 Iranian Association volunteers/members visited the Imperial War Museum.
+On Friday 6 October 2017, a group of 10 Iranian Association volunteers and members visited the Imperial War Museum.
 The tour was made possible by Mr Alan Wakefield and the ‘Away from the Western Front’ project.
 Mr Wakefield welcomed the group and provided an informative presentation about the British forces in Persia (i.e. Iran) during the First World War and talked about the photos taken by the British army officers in Persia.
-The visitors browsed through the photo collection provided by Mr Wakefield who patiently answered their queries; the collection included photos of barracks, British army officers, local people, cities, terrain and historic places in Persia.
+The visitors browsed through the photo collection provided by Mr Wakefield who answered their queries; the collection included photos of barracks, British army officers, local people, cities, terrain and historic places in Persia.

 The visitors looked at the photos of the British Indian army and personnel located in the South, East and North East of Iran.
 A few participants were concerned about the fate of the photos that were not digitised and felt worried that they could be damaged or lost.
-Due to their nature, the black and white photos had captured effectively the gloomy war time years in Iran; they also somehow depicted how Persia, a neutral and helpless country caught in the middle of the FWW, suffered from the war.
+Due to their nature, the black and white photos had captured effectively the gloomy war time years in Iran; they also somehow depicted how Persia, a neutral and helpless country caught in the middle of the First World War (FWW), had suffered.

 8 May 2017